ibbles/LearningUnreal/Material Editor.md

-#Material

 The Material Editor is where we define a [[Material]].
-It contains a Preview panel, a Details panel, and a Material Graph editor.
+It contains a Preview panel, a Details panel, and a [[Material Graph]] editor.
-The Preview panel shows what the material looks like on a sample mesh.
 Click **Apply** in the toolbar to **publish the changes** made to the Material to all meshes using it.

+# Main Material Node

-The Material Graph ends in an **output node**.
+The Material Graph ends in an **output node** which is called the Main Material Node.
 The values we pass to the input pins on the output node define the look of the objects that use this material.
-Which input pins are active depends on the settings set in the Details panel when the output node is selected.
+Which input pins are active depends on the settings set in the [[Details Panel]] when the output node is selected.
+When a new [[Material]] is created the [[Material Graph]] will contain the Main Material Node only.

+# Material Graph

-When rendering the Material Graph is executed on the GPU.
+When rendering the [[Material Graph]] is executed on the GPU.
 It is run multiple times for every object.
 Some output node input pins are evaluated per pixel, others per vertex.
 I don't know which are per pixel and which are per vertex.